bnzk/djangocms-misc/README.md

 ### Admin Style

-Install this subapp to have a slightly optimized/opiniated djangocms-admin-style version.
+Add `djangocms_misc.admin_style` to `INSTALLED_APPS` to have a slightly optimized/opiniated djangocms-admin-style version.
 No further action needed.

 ### Apphook Templates